carlmontanari/scrapli/README.md

 ## Login Handlers

 Some devices have additional prompts or banners at login.
-This generally causes issues for SSH screen scraping automation. scrapli supports -- just like disable paging -- passing a string to send or a callable to execute after successful SSH connection but before disabling paging occurs.
+This generally causes issues for SSH screen scraping automation. scrapli (`NetworkDriver` and all sub classes) supports -- just like disable paging -- passing a string to send or a callable to execute after successful SSH connection but before disabling paging occurs.
 By default this is an empty string which does nothing.

 ## SSH Config Support